pijuanyu/pijuanyu.github.io/content/publication/whc-conference/index.md

 ---
-title: 'Soft Haptic Display Toolkit: A Low-Cost, Open-Source Approach to High Resolution Tactile Feedback'
+title: 'The Impact of Palpation Motion on Capturing Lumps in Tissue with Force Sensor'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Anzu Kawazoe
   - admin
-  - Alexis Urquhart
-  - Anzu Kawazoe
   - Thomas K. Ferris
+  - Rebecca F. Friesen
   - M. Cynthia Hipwell
-  - Rebecca F. Friesen

 # Author notes (optional)
 author_notes: